Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 - Barrier rings.

-- Adhesive remover sprays (wipes should not count as liquid, but call your airline to confirm).
+- Adhesive remover sprays (wipes should not count as a liquid, but call your airline to confirm).

 - Skin care cream.